-Some women find it really difficult to work out if they are practicing pelvic floor exercises correctly.
+Some women find it really difficult to work out if they are practising pelvic floor exercises correctly.
 It’s understandable as these muscles are hidden inside so you can’t see if they are contracting properly.

 A weak muscle produces very little movement as it tightens and this increase in tension often fades out quickly.
 The combination of limited movement and poor endurance in an internal muscle makes it very hard to work out what is actually happening!
 Biofeedback helps to give you re-assurance and positive feedback about your technique.

-As muscles become slightly stronger it’s important to progress exercise routines to get the maximum benefit out of the effort you’re putting in!
+As muscles become slightly stronger it’s important to progress exercise routines to get the maximum benefit out of the effort you’re putting in.

-So biofeedback helps you to;
+So biofeedback helps you to: